+Pickering

-Pickering Pickering is an ancient market town in the Ryedale district of North Yorkshire.
+Pickering is an ancient market town in the Ryedale district of North Yorkshire.
 According to legend the town was founded by King Peredurus around 270 BC.
 The legend has it that the king lost his ring and accused a young maiden of stealing it, but later that day the ring was found in a pike caught in the river.
-The king was so happy to find his ring he married the maiden; the name Pike-ring changed over the years to Pickering.
-Derwent The Derwent is a river in Yorkshire in the north of England.
-It flows from Fylingdales Moor in the North York Moors National Park, then southwards as far as its confluence with the River Hertford, then westwards through the Vale of Pickering, south through Kirkham Gorge and the Vale of York, joining the River Ouse at Barmby on the Marsh.
+The king was so happy to find his ring he married the maiden; the name Pikering changed over the years to Pickering.